dashkite/joy/docs/reference/function/substitute.md

 # substitute

-_Function_

-Given a pattern array and an array of values, returns an array with the values substited for the special value \_ in the pattern array.
+_Function_ &bull; Given a pattern array and an array of values, returns an array with the values substited for the special value \_ in the pattern array.

 <pre><code>substitute pattern, values &rarr; array</code></pre>
 <br>